seakhtar/nsf-sbir/pages/awardees/ambassador.md

 # America's Seed Fund (SBIR/STTR) on Twitter

-Help spread the word about your funding one tweet at a time — tag @NSFSBIR or use the hashtag #NSFFunded.
-You can also [check out our Twitter account](https://twitter.com/NSFSBIR) and retweet anything you'd like.

 ## Twitter
-Are you on Twitter?
-If so, you can help spread the word about NSF SBIR with the click of a button.
+Help spread the word about your funding one tweet at a time!
+You can help spread the word about NSF SBIR with the click of a button.
 Share your story and tag @NSFSBIR or use the hashtag #NSFFunded.
 You can also [check out our Twitter account](https://twitter.com/NSFSBIR) and retweet anything you would like!
 Here are some sample tweets you can use too:

 @NSFSBIR provides seed #funding for #tech #startups across all areas of science.
 1.usa.gov/1awfsNp